xadhoom/etimer/README.md

 Timer module for Elixir that makes it easy to abstract time out of the tests.

-Basically a rewrite of :chronos, from https://github.com/lehoff/chronos
+Basically a rewrite of [:chronos](https://github.com/lehoff/chronos)

 ## Installation